 Please be aware that different regions have different pricing associated with storage and data transfer, or bandwidth.
-For a current list of prices for each region check out AWS’s S3 Pricing page.
+For the current list of prices in each region check out AWS’s S3 Pricing page.

-First, you’ll need to create your new bucket in the region that you’d like via the AWS Console following the Setup Guide on WP Engine.
-Once your bucket is created, you’ve enabled static website hosting, and configured your bucket policy, download the LargeFS validation file (ends with .largefs) found in the root of your old bucket and upload it into the new bucket with Public-Read permissions.
+First, create a new bucket in the desired region via the AWS Console following the Setup Guide on WP Engine.
+Once the bucket is created (including enabling static website hosting and bucket policy) download the LargeFS validation file (ends with .largefs) found in the root of the old bucket and upload it into the new bucket with Public-Read permissions.

-This validation file will be used by WP Engine Support to confirm your bucket is configured properly.
+This validation file will be used by WP Engine Support to confirm the bucket is configured properly.

-Now that the new bucket is created, we’ll need to create an IAM User for Cyberduck to be able to connect to your S3 account and manipulate your buckets and objects within.
+Now that the new bucket is created, we’ll need to create an IAM User for Cyberduck to be able to connect to the S3 account and manipulate the buckets and objects within.
 Under Services in the AWS Console, in the Security, Identity, and Compliance section navigate to IAM.

 Once on the IAM page, select Users and then the blue Add User button.
-For Username you can choose whatever name you would like to use with Cyberduck (e.g. S3Admin, largefsmigration, etc).
-Ensure that you check the box labeled Programmatic Access to be able to generate the proper keys to connect to your S3 buckets.
+For Username, choose any name to use with Cyberduck (e.g. S3Admin, largefsmigration, etc).
+Check the box labeled Programmatic Access to be able to generate the proper keys to connect to the S3 buckets.

 Move on to the Permissions page.
-Here, you’ll select the box for Attach existing policies directly, and filter for AmazonS3FullAccess.
+Select the box for Attach existing policies directly, and filter for AmazonS3FullAccess.
 Check the box next to the AmazonS3FullAccess option and move on to the next page.

-This next step is important, as you’ll be given your Access and Secret keys.
-Once you’ve ensured everything looks good go ahead and click Create User.
-On this next page, we recommend downloading the CSV file that stores your credentials and keep it in a safe spot.
-You can also just copy and paste the keys displayed on the screen.
+This next step is important, to retrieve Access and Secret keys.
+Once everything looks good go ahead and click Create User.
+On this next page, it’s recommended to download the CSV file that stores the credentials and keep it in a safe spot.
+Alternatively, just copy and paste the keys displayed on the screen.

-Now that the setup part is all taken care of, you will need to copy the content from your old bucket to the new one.
-In this guide we will explain how to perform these steps with Cyberduck, but you can also use Transmit if you use Mac OS X.
+Now that the setup part is all taken care of, copy the content from the old bucket to the new one.
+These steps are shown with Cyberduck, however Transmit can be used on Mac OS X.

-If you do not currently have Cyberduck, you can download it for free from the Cyberduck Website.
-Once you have installed opened Cyberduck, click Open Connection and choose S3 from the top dropdown menu.
-Enter your Access and Secret Keys into the appropriate fields then click Connect.
+Cyberduck can be downloaded for free from the Cyberduck Website.
+Once installed opened Cyberduck, click Open Connection and choose S3 from the top dropdown menu.
+Enter the Access and Secret Keys into the appropriate fields then click Connect.

-Once connected you’ll be presented with a list of your accounts S3 buckets.
-Due to how S3 operates, you’ll need to first duplicate the content within your bucket so that we can move it into the new bucket.
-Right-click the folder with your WP Engine environment name, and choose Duplicate.
-You can leave the new name as is, as we’ll be changing it back once it’s been moved over to the new bucket.
-Depending on the total size of your objects this may take a few minutes.
+Once connected, the account’s S3 buckets will display.
+Due to how S3 operates, first duplicate the content within the bucket so that it can move it into the new bucket.
+Right-click the folder with the WP Engine environment name, and choose Duplicate.
+The new name can be left as-is, as it will be changed back once it’s been moved over to the new bucket.
+Depending on the total size of the objects, this may take a few minutes.

 Now drag the new folder into the new bucket.
 This step may also take a bit depending on the total size of the objects.

-Once everything has been copied over, you will need to make all these new objects publicly accessible so your website can serve these images.
-This is done automatically by WP Engine when uploading files to your S3 bucket, but since we made a copy we need to perform this step using Cyberduck.
+Once everything has been copied over, make all new objects publicly accessible so the website can serve those images.
+This is done automatically by WP Engine when uploading files to the S3 bucket, but since we made a copy we need to perform this step using Cyberduck.

-Right-click the new folder that you brought into the new bucket and choose Info and click on the Permissions tab.
+Right-click the new folder that was brought into the new bucket and choose Info and click on the Permissions tab.
 Click the gear icon and choose Everyone.
 Then, next to Everyone, choose Read.

-A pop up regarding applying the policy recursively to your folder will appear.
-Check the option for Always (so you don’t have to click yes for every subfolder within your bucket).
+A pop-up regarding applying the policy recursively to the folder will appear.
+Check the option for Always (to prevent clicking yes for every subfolder within the bucket).

-Now, you will need to rename the new folder in your new bucket.
-This will ensure your bucket transition is seamless.
-Right-click the folder name, choose Rename, and set it to your WP Engine environment name as it was on the old bucket.
+Now, rename the new folder in the new bucket.
+This will ensure the bucket transition is seamless.
+Right-click the folder name, choose Rename, and set it to the WP Engine environment name as it was on the old bucket.

-Once this has completed, contact WP Engine Support so that we can change the bucket name and add your bucket region.
-Support is available 24/7 via Live Chat in your User Portal.
-If everything was performed properly you should be able to see all of your images on your site once this change has been made.
-Should you see broken images, ask WP Engine Support put your old bucket back in place while you review the steps in this article.
+Once this has completed, contact WP Engine Support so that we can change the bucket name and add the bucket region.
+Support is available 24/7 via Live Chat in the User Portal.
+If everything was performed properly, the images will display correctly on the site.
+If there are broken images, ask WP Engine Support to put the old bucket back in place while reviewing the steps in this article again.

-Once you verify everything looks good, you can delete the objects from your old bucket to avoid paying double storage fees.
-We recommend taking this chance to create an archive within Cyberduck, and download it to your local machine as a backup of your website’s content.
+Once everything looks good, delete the objects from the old bucket to avoid paying double storage fees.
+At this point it’s also recommended to create an archive within Cyberduck, and download it to the local machine as a backup of the website’s content.